 January 1962 – For earlier events in Namor’s life, see OMU: Ancient History 4.

 February 1962 – The Sub-Mariner is reintroduced in Fantastic Four #4.
-Coincidentally, Johnny sees one of the other bums in the flophouse reading an old copy of Sub-Mariner Comics.
+Coincidentally, the Human Torch is seen reading an old copy of Sub-Mariner Comics.
 It is established as early as Fantastic Four #2 that the Marvel Universe has its own counterpart of the Marvel Comics Group, which went on to become something of a running gag in various titles.

 April 1962 – The first “Super-Villain Team-Up” occurs in Fantastic Four #6.

 June 1962 – In the original story in Fantastic Four #9, Namor’s business venture actually has the unlikely name of S-M Studios.
 This was later changed to Imperial when it was realized that kids might get the wrong impression of what kind of movies Namor was making.
-It’s unlikely Stan Lee realized that S-M could mean “sadomasochism” as well as “Sub-Mariner.”
-He didn’t have that sort of sense of humor.
+It’s doubtful Lee and Kirby realized that S-M could mean “sadomasochism” as well as “Sub-Mariner,” as they didn’t seem to have that sort of sense of humor.
+Ironically, the documentary film The Fantastic Four is a financial success, and Imperial Studios will continue to operate for many years to come, providing Namor with a hefty income in surface-world currency.

-November 1962 – Namor and the Hulk first team up in Avengers #3.
-In the following issue, Namor plays his part in the resurrection of Captain America.
-The real reason Cap and Namor don’t seem to know each other is that it wasn’t until years later that Roy Thomas had the idea that they had fought side-by-side during World War II as members of the Invaders.
+November 1962 – The Sub-Mariner and the Hulk first team up in Avengers #3.
+In the following issue, Namor plays his part in the resurrection of Captain America, though both men are suffering from partial amnesia.
+The real reason the Sub-Mariner and Captain America don’t seem to know each other is that it wasn’t until years later that Roy Thomas had the idea that they had fought side by side during World War II as members of the Invaders.
 That was the first major “retcon” of the Marvel Universe.
+The extraterrestrial is evidently a member of the D’Bari race and presumably has a few years to enjoy being home again before his planet gets destroyed by Dark Phoenix.
+It seems likely that Namor’s squad of loyal soldiers is led by his young cousin Dara, who was just a kid back in the 1940s.
+The ever-faithful Dara will be introduced much later in Sub-Mariner Limited Series #1.

-December 1962 – Namor is unaware of the behind-the-scenes involvement of Doctor Strange in Fantastic Four #27.
-He deals with Magneto and the X-Men for the first time in Uncanny X-Men #6.
+December 1962 – Namor is unaware of the involvement of Doctor Strange in the mission to rescue the Invisible Girl in Fantastic Four #27.
+He encounters the X-Men and the Mutant Brotherhood for the first time in Uncanny X-Men #6.
 His battle with the Human Torch and the Thing occurs in Strange Tales #125.

 February 1963 – Namor fights off Attuma and his barbarian hordes for the first time in Fantastic Four #33.
 Attuma’s realm, called Skarka, is located about 1,200 miles west of Atlantis.

-May 1963 – Again, the Invaders angle is not in the original story in Avengers #16, but it explains why the Avengers would make Namor such an offer at this point.
-He would eventually join Earth’s Mightiest Heroes many years later.
-Namor battles DD in Daredevil #7.
+May 1963 – Aware of the Sub-Mariner’s service to the Allied Powers during World War II, the Avengers believe they are offering Namor the chance for redemption in the eyes of the surface world.
+However, Namor does not yet remember his time with the Invaders and declines, as seen in Avengers #16.
+The Sub-Mariner will eventually join Earth’s Mightiest Heroes many years later.
+Namor battles Daredevil in Daredevil #7.
 The Sub-Mariner’s 15,000-mile journey to find Neptune’s Trident kicks off his solo series in Tales to Astonish #70 and following.

 September 1963 – Namor’s encounter with Iron Man forms an early Marvel crossover event, as the story detours into the “Iron Man” feature in Tales of Suspense #79–80.